A topic from the subject of Biochemistry in Chemistry.

 • Energy Metabolism: Mitochondria generate most of the cell's ATP (energy currency) through the process of oxidative phosphorylation in the electron transport chain.

-• Krebs Cycle (Citric Acid Cycle): This cycle takes place in the mitochondrial matrix and converts carbohydrates, fats, and proteins into energy intermediates.
+• Krebs Cycle (Citric Acid Cycle): This cycle takes place in the mitochondrial matrix and converts carbohydrates, fats, and proteins into energy intermediates (acetyl-CoA, NADH, FADH2).

-• Electron Transport Chain: This multi-protein complex in the inner mitochondrial membrane uses electrons from Krebs cycle intermediates to drive the pumping of protons across the membrane, creating an electrochemical gradient.
+• Electron Transport Chain (ETC): This multi-protein complex in the inner mitochondrial membrane uses electrons from Krebs cycle intermediates (NADH and FADH2) to drive the pumping of protons (H+) across the membrane, creating a proton gradient (electrochemical gradient).

-• ATP Synthesis: The electrochemical gradient generated by the electron transport chain drives the synthesis of ATP by ATP synthase.
+• ATP Synthesis: The proton gradient generated by the electron transport chain drives the synthesis of ATP by ATP synthase via chemiosmosis.
+This process is also known as oxidative phosphorylation.

-• Metabolism: Mitochondria are involved in various metabolic pathways, including lipid metabolism, amino acid catabolism, and synthesis of heme and coenzymes.
+• Metabolism: Mitochondria are involved in various metabolic pathways, including β-oxidation of fatty acids (lipid metabolism), amino acid catabolism (breakdown of amino acids), and the synthesis of heme (a component of hemoglobin) and various coenzymes.

-• Cellular Signaling: Mitochondria play a role in regulating cellular processes through the production of reactive oxygen species (ROS) and by releasing cytochrome c, which triggers apoptosis.
+• Cellular Signaling: Mitochondria play a role in regulating cellular processes through the production of reactive oxygen species (ROS) and by releasing cytochrome c, a key protein that triggers apoptosis (programmed cell death).

 Main Concepts: